Configure a fake board

 Interrupts are a method of signaling precise state changes.
 Configuring digital interrupts to monitor GPIO pins on your board is useful when your application needs to know precisely when there is a change in GPIO value between high and low.

-Integrate digital_interrupts into your robot in the attributes of your board by adding the following to your board’s JSON configuration:
+Integrate digital_interrupts into your machine in the attributes of your board by following the Config Builder instructions, or by adding the following to your board’s JSON configuration:

 // "attributes": { ... ,